galaxyproject/galaxy-hub/src/authnz/config/oidc/index.md

 highlight: true
 ---

+_This is page explains how to configure this feature, for user-specific docs, please refer to [this](/src/authnz/use/oidc/index.md) page._

 Leveraging the OpenID Connect (OIDC) protocol users can login to Galaxy using their social and institutional identities (e.g., their Google account); as new users or associate multiple identities with an existing Galaxy user account.